ziyoung/better-wilcom-docs/wilcom-docs/Decorative/specialty/Hand_stitch_effect.md

 ![HandStitchEffect3.png](assets/HandStitchEffect3.png)

-5Adjust stitch mass settings to diminish or exaggerate stitch mass:
+5. Adjust stitch mass settings to diminish or exaggerate stitch mass:

 - In the Count field, select a multiplication factor to increase hand-stitch density.